On this page:

 Over time, high levels of blood glucose, also called blood sugar, can cause health problems.
 These problems include heart disease, heart attacks, strokes, kidney disease, nerve damage, digestive problems, eye disease, and tooth and gum problems.
 You can help prevent health problems by keeping your blood glucose levels on target.

 Everyone with diabetes needs to choose foods wisely and be physically active.
-If you can't reach your target blood glucose levels with wise food choices and physical activity, you may need diabetes medicines.
+Most people will also need one or more diabetes medicines.
 The kind of medicine you take depends on your type of diabetes, your schedule, and your other health conditions.
+Your medicines may change over the course of time depending on your needs.

 Diabetes medicines help keep your blood glucose in your target range.
 The target range is suggested by diabetes experts and your doctor or diabetes educator.
 See below for more information about target levels for good health.